monsterkodi/wxw/README.md

 cd wxw
 npm install

 npm run win                    # to build executable (needs some form of bash) ./node_modules/.bin/electron . # to try it out without building an executable ./node_modules/.bin/konrad     # to recompile coffee sources
 ```

-It's still a bit rough around the edges, but I believe it might be able to induce some joy in other people than myself :)
+It's still a bit rough around the edges, but I believe it might be able to induce some joy in more people than just myself :)

+Please don't hesitate to let me know how it went in case you tried it.

 ## Caveats